-Associate Professor of Psychiatry and Behavioral Sciences (VA Geriatric)
+Associate Professor of Psychiatry and Behavioral Sciences (Adolescent Psychiatry and Child Development)

 Current Research and Scholarly Interests Dr. O’Hara’s research aims to identify physiological markers of neurocognitive impairment in a broad range of late-life disorders, including Mild Cognitive Impairment, Alzheimer’s disease (AD), Late-Life Depression, and Late-Life Anxiety disorders.

 Bio Dr. Michelle O'Shaughnessy specializes in the treatment of kidney disease and hypertension.
 She practiced Internal Medicine and Nephrology for 4 years in Ireland before coming to Stanford in 2013 to complete a 3-year Clinical Research Fellowship in nephrology.
 Dr. O'Shaughnessy has a special interest in treating and studying patients with glomerular diseases i.e. those diseases that affect the glomerulus (or filtering portion) of the kidney.